 who I follow and look up to as a mentor

 walking my own talk.

-I hope this helps you discern (and feel better) if you’ve had a similar experience with a “false teacher.”
-And I’m so grateful for the true mentors and the example they set for the rest of us 🙂 I’m hoping I’ve finally learned my lesson on not giving away my ideas (or integrity) to someone who talks a big talk, but doesn’t back it up.
+I’m hoping I’ve finally learned my lesson on not giving away my ideas (or integrity) for free.
 No more phonies.
 And I know I have because the women I work with now couldn’t be more amazing <3